jacques/plutus-theme-iamfintech/README.md

-# Demo theme for Plutus
+# I Am Fintech theme for Plutus

-This theme is a starting point for building your theme for Plutus.
-Please note that Plutus uses Smarty for parsing templates and rendering the results to the web browser.
-Generally the demo theme is way out of date and is in the progress of being brought up to date again.
 At some point this will all be replaced by a single page app.

 | URL                         | Template                  | Notes                                                                             |
 | --------------------------- | ------------------------- | --------------------------------------------------------------------------------- |